muneebrbaig/mb-react-boilerplate/README.md

 ## Development

 VS Code is used to develope backend and frontend of the system.
-The Backend componenets are developed using DotNet Core 3.1 and Frontend components are developed using React.
+Frontend components are developed using React.
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app), and uses [AntDesign](https://ant.design/components/overview/) for frontend react components.